shengt25/Learn-Yocto-Project/README.md

 This will build and start both Yocto and NFS containers.
 After that, the Yocto container will be activated in your terminal.

 The container will be stopped when you exit the Yocto container terminal.
+All settings and data are preserved (container is stopped, not removed).

-#### Option 2: Remote Setup
+### Option 2: Remote Setup

 ```
 ┌─────────────────────┐                   ┌──────────────────┐      ┌──────────────┐